 The Issue Details page helps you to gain further insight into the source of an error issue and the impact it has on your application's users.
 The main area of the page displays information about a specific error event that's part of an issue.
 The top panel and right-hand sidebar of the page display a summary of all the error events grouped together in this issue:

-While the Issue Details page displays information about a specific error event that's part of an issue, you can navigate between the events of an issue using the event dropdown.
-Subscribe to an error issue by clicking the bell icon and fine tune workflow notifications related to the issue in User Settings > Notifications.
-Just below the issue title, the event description is displayed along with an icon representing the error level of the event:
+You can view information about a specific error event that's part of an issue on the Issue Details page.
+You can also navigate between the events of an issue using the event navigator.
+To subscribe to an error issue and receive alerts about it, click the bell icon, then fine tune workflow notifications related to the issue in User Settings > Notifications.
+The event description is displayed just below the issue title along with an icon representing the error level of the event: